 Prior to practicing law in Minnesota, Brandon was in private practice with a Tallahassee, Florida civil litigation firm where he counseled and represented clients in employment, civil rights, and personal injury actions.
 He has argued matters in state and federal courts and has secured numerous summary judgment rulings in favor of his clients.
 Brandon has successfully mediated cases for his clients and has helped obtain favorable verdicts at trial.

-Brandon is licensed to practice law in Minnesota state and federal courts, Wisconsin state courts, and the U.S. District Court for the Western District of Wisconsin.
+Brandon is licensed to practice law in Minnesota state and federal courts, North Dakota and Wisconsin state courts, and the U.S. District Court for the Western District of Wisconsin.
 He is also an inactive member of the Florida Bar.
-He is a member of the Minnesota and Wisconsin Bar Associations, the Ramsey County Bar Association, the Minnesota Defense Lawyers Association, and the Defense Research Institute (DRI).
+He is a member of the Minnesota, North Dakota and Wisconsin Bar Associations, the Ramsey County Bar Association, the Minnesota Defense Lawyers Association, and the Defense Research Institute (DRI).
 Brandon has been a pro bono participant in the Tubman Safety Project to secure protective orders on behalf of victims of domestic abuse.

 Brandon obtained his B.A., magna cum laude, in Social and Political Journalism from the University of Minnesota Duluth.
 He earned his J.D., cum laude, from the Florida State University College of Law.
 While in law school, he served as articles and notes editor of the Journal of Transnational Law and Policy and was a member of the Business Law Review.